Status and Distribution

 Foodplant and Larval Feeding Signs

 Atriplex spp. including A. patula (common orache), see plant distribution map, Atriplex glabriuscula (babington's orache), A. prostrata (spear-leaved orache) and Chenopodium spp. (goosefoot) including C. album (fat-hen).
-In Europe also on Atriplex portulacoides (sea-purslane), A. tatarica, Chenopodium hybridum (maple-leaved goosefoot), C. ficifolium (fig-leaved goosefoot), several varieties of Beta vulgaris (beet) and, in Denmark, the larva has caused damage to the introduced South American crop Chenopodium quinoa.
+In Europe also on Atriplex portulacoides (sea-purslane), A. tatarica, Chenopodiastrum hybridum (maple-leaved goosefoot), C. ficifolium (fig-leaved goosefoot), several varieties of Beta vulgaris (beet) and, in Denmark, the larva has caused damage to the introduced South American crop Chenopodium quinoa.

 Initially mines a leaf, then spins central leaves or feeds on flowers and seeds.

 Larva: found in every month from 19th May to 20th October, with most records (c50%) in September.
 Mines the leaves (in Europe this is reported for the early instar only), or feeds on spun leaves or flowers and seeds.
 In Europe the larva feeds on the leaves in the first brood and flowers and seeds in the late summer and autumn.
 Noting what feeding method is adopted at different stages of development at different times of year and on different plants would be a worthwhile project in the British Isles.

 Adult: has been disturbed, on occasions, from the foodplant during the day but most records relate to being attracted to light (Rothamsted trap, Actinic, MV and lighted windows).